Celebrity Chef Tom Colicchio: 'We Can End Hunger In This Country'

 The biggest lever for change is actually making foods more nutritious.
 We produce a lot of calories in this country — calories are cheap but nutrition is expensive.
 [We need] to try to figure out ways to make nutrition more affordable and accessible, especially for people who are struggling to feed themselves.
 The average people who are receiving food stamps are children, people with disabilities and seniors.
 After that, the majority of people who receive benefits are working.
 They're just struggling; they're not making enough money.
 We have to look at the benefit of making sure that people are well-nourished — especially when we talk about children.
 If we want children to live up to their potential, be part of the economy and continue to add to the fabric of society, then they have to have early nutrition.
 They have to understand what nutrition is about and where their food is from.
 And they need to grow up nourished.
 If we are excluding 13 million children, what does that portend for the country 20 years from now?

 During the election, people said they were disappointed that they didn't hear more talk about food.
 I said, "I heard food talked about every single day."
 I heard health care talked about.
-Currently, we spend about $200 billion a year on health-care issues that are food related, like diabetes and heart disease.
+Currently, we spend about $200 billion a year on health care issues that are food related, like diabetes and heart disease.
 Think about national security.
 Currently, 25 percent of the kids who join our military wash out because they're not fit to fight.
 Think about the environment.
 The way we produce food in this country is a big drag on it.
 If we can change some farming practices, we can create healthier soil.
 So, I heard food talked about a lot.
 You just have to tune your ear to it.
 People don't understand that everything that they're eating has policy attached to it.
 Therefore, there are politics attached to it.

 Have you always thought of food from a policy perspective?